-There is an upsell for both starter kits which is a full catalog of all their products that you can get for plus $12 + taxes.
+There is an upsell for both starter kits, a full catalog of all their products that you can get for plus $12 + taxes.

-As if you haven’t already had enough of all the startup costs, there are also recurring fees you have to take into account.
-Apparently, there are subscriptions you would have to pay for.
-If you are wondering what kind of subscriptions these are, it is mostly just tools you would need in placing and processing orders.
+As if you haven’t already had enough of all the startup costs, there are also recurring fees you must consider.
+There are subscriptions you would have to pay for.
+If you are wondering what kind of subscriptions these are, they are mostly just tools you would need to place and process orders.

-Most MLM companies usually have a high start-up cost, so it is no surprise you would have to spend a lot just for getting started with Usborne Books.
+Most MLM companies usually have a high start-up cost, so it is no surprise you would have to spend a lot just to get started with Usborne Books.

 Once you have done all that, you are now considered a consultant of Usborne Books.
-I have to give a round of applause for this company due to the fact that their attention tends to lean more towards the direct sales rather than on the recruitment aspect.
+I have to give a round of applause to this company because their attention tends to lean more towards direct sales than the recruitment aspect.

-One of the reasons why MLMs are constantly linked to pyramid schemes is because some companies only use their products as a cover up when in reality, all the money comes from the recruitment aspect.
+One of the reasons why MLMs are constantly linked to pyramid schemes is that some companies only use their products as a cover-up when in reality, all the money comes from the recruitment aspect.

-We are on the right track since just from this observation alone, we could say with confidence that Usborne Books is not a pyramid scheme.
+We are on the right track since, just from this observation alone, we can say with confidence that Usborne Books is not a pyramid scheme.

 With that being said, you have the duty as a consultant to sell their books directly to individuals, schools, and libraries.
-Unfortunately, you can not sell their books to bookstores as indicated by their disclosure statement.
+Unfortunately, as indicated by their disclosure statement, you can not sell their books to bookstores.

-Usbourne gives on average 25% commission on sales, but it’s based on the sale volume, the more you sell the higher your percentage can be.
+Usbourne gives 25% commission on sales, but it’s based on the sale volume.
+The more you sell, the higher your percentage can be.

-If you manage to go up the ladder and become a team leader, you may earn even more.
+You may earn even more if you go up the ladder and become a team leader.